michael2012z/BitBible/markdown/KJV/files/Gen.md

 5. And Abram took Sarai his wife, and Lot his brother’s son, and all their substance that they had gathered, and the souls that they had gotten in Haran; and they went forth to go into the land of Canaan; and into the land of Canaan they came.

 6. And Abram passed through the land unto the place of Sichem, unto the plain of Moreh.
-And the Canaanite was then in the land.plain: Heb. plains
+And the Canaanite was then in the land.

 7. And the Lord appeared unto Abram, and said, Unto thy seed will I give this land: and there builded he an altar unto the Lord, who appeared unto him.

 8. And he removed from thence unto a mountain on the east of Beth–el, and pitched his tent, having Beth–el on the west, and Hai on the east: and there he builded an altar unto the Lord, and called upon the name of the Lord.

-9. And Abram journeyed, going on still toward the south.going…: Heb. in going and journeying
+9. And Abram journeyed, going on still toward the south.

 10. And there was a famine in the land: and Abram went down into Egypt to sojourn there; for the famine was grievous in the land.